by Stacy Francis, CFP®, CDFA

 The 50/20/30 rule

-- Fixed costs that stay the same month after month, such as your rent or mortgage, car payment, and cable bill.
-Fixed costs should take up 50% of your income.
+- Fixed costs that stay the same month after month, such as your rent or mortgage, car payment, and cable bill, should take up 50% of your income.

-- Variable costs that can change from month to month, such as entertainment, groceries, and clothing.
-Variable costs should take up 30% of your income.
+- Variable costs that can change from month to month, such as entertainment, groceries, and clothing, should take up 30% of your income.

-- Savings, which should take up 20% of your income.
+- Savings should take up 20% of your income.

 Reviewing your fixed expenses will significantly impact how much you can save each month because they make up most of your spending.
 However, the negative is that reductions can be more brutal to come by and might require a change in the home you rent or own and the car you drive.
 More manageable fixed expenses that you can reduce can be had by changing cell phone plans, canceling extra cable channels, shopping for less expensive insurance, or refinancing your home for a lower mortgage interest rate.

 The upside of having variable expenses in your budget is that you have more control over them than you do with fixed payments.
 It is typically easier to find opportunities to save money, but you need to think about this spending every day.
 If you want to save money on variable expenses, it may require some lifestyle adjustments.
 For example, cutting back or cutting out things like dinners or new clothes are simple ways to save.
 You could also save on groceries and dining out by planning meals, using coupons, or switching from name brands to generic.

 Everyone deserves to splurge from time to time.
 But when you do – make sure you keep the 50/30/20 rule in mind.
 Keeping your expenses down is one of the critical factors in the quest for financial independence.